 All questions are referenced to a relevant academic/literature resource.

 Number of Writers

-The number of question writers available to the Board at any time needs to be sufficient to enable the continuing development of questions so as to ensure optimal levels of question banks for each scope of practice.
+The number of content writers available to the Board at any time needs to be sufficient to enable the continuing development of questions to ensure optimal levels of question banks for each scope of practice.

 Training